paulkn/esar/src/pages/blog/2021-01-30-double-portion-anointing.md

 tags:
   - Hannah Esther children end abortion voice prayer travail
 ---
-## I am hearing the Lord speak to me about a double portion anointing  birthed like twins!
+## I am hearing the Lord speak to me about a double portion anointing  twins that are coming forth in the Spirit!
 He told me that their names are Hannah and Haddasah (also known as Esther)

 ## I hear the Lord speaking -